|AT A GLANCE||PRICING||HEADLINE|

 Overall, we really like the original Casper mattress.
 It checks a ton of boxes — it’s ultra comfortable, decently affordable, accommodates all sleeper types, and performs well for couples.

-It’s important to note that there are actually two different Allswell models:
+It’s important to note that there are actually three different Allswell models:

 We will focus on the entry level hybrid up top and the cooling hybrid below.
 Most people will end up getting the entry-level bed because, quite frankly, it has very few downsides.